Labor Day 2023

 Labor Day Weekend is the end of the summer tourist season.
-Labor Day weekend comes with thoughts of the sand, sunburns, the boardwalk, social distancing, wearing a mask (or not to wear a mask?), the smell of the ocean, and amazing foods.
+Labor Day weekend comes with thoughts of the sand, sunburns, the boardwalk, the smell of the ocean, and amazing foods.
 There are also some things we hope to avoid on Labor Day weekend at the beach; traffic tickets, noise complaints, DUI, disorderly conduct, and drunk in public are some of the more unpleasant that many will experience this weekend.
 Far too many have learned the hard way about the Delaware saying “Came down on vacation, left on probation”.

 While your friendly real estate lawyer may be a great transaction lawyer, criminal and traffic charges are different animals.
 You want to find a lawyer who has experience negotiating the ins and outs of the court system and who knows how to put even your simple traffic ticket in the best position to cause you the least headache.
 You want to put yourself in the best position to defend yourself and minimize or eliminate the consequences of a criminal conviction for more serious matters.